HendrikPrins/tiny-headless-cms/README.md

 - Keep `.env` and `/app` outside the web root.
 - If you cannot change document root, use the included `.htaccess` to block access to sensitive files.
+- When visiting the CMS for the first time, create a new admin user.
+Any additional users can be created via Settings → Users.
+If you forget your password, you can reset it via the database (bcrypt).

 ## Installation (Docker)